Synapticplastic/PET/README.md

 6. Create an inputs JSON as demonstrated below. **This file is mandatory.**

-7. Run asymmetry_index_wrapper.m and with string containing the path to your JSON as input.
+7. Run asymmetry_index_wrapper.m and with a string containing the path to your JSON as input.

 8. In case any individual step needs to be re-run, the output folder will contain mat-files with inputs into every step which can be re-used.